 Over the years, the CEA program has evolved to feature a growing number of place-based projects and initiatives that are having a profound socioeconomic impact on communities in each of the state’s seven regions.

 Click here to see PowerPoints and videos from past CEA entries.

 How it Works

-The seven region finalists go on to represent their communities in the final round at the League’s Annual Convention, where votes from every attendee are counted, and the winner is announced at the Convention’s final event.
+The seven region finalists will go on to the final round at the League's Annual Convention.
+That's where they’ll get to pull out all the stops for the kind of high-quality, entertaining production that's become such a highlight of the Annual Convention. ,Votes from every attendee are counted, and the winner is announced at the Convention’s final event.